In a recent blog post, we covered the basics of doing a sprinkler “wet-check.” (If you missed that post, or want a quick

 - if using a wired sensor, the wires need to be properly attached to the controller.

-- if using a wireless sensor, the battery needs to be good, and the signal needs to be received
+- if using a wireless sensor, the battery needs to be periodically checked/replaced, and the wireless signal needs to be received at the controller.

 - the sensor must be switched to ACTIVE.
 Switching the sensor to BYPASS mode causes the controller to ignore all information coming from the sensor. (i.e. if your sensor is bypassed, you don’t have a water-saving device – you just have a funny-looking gutter ornament!)

-3) UF researchers have found that although new or regularly maintained sensors can provide some water savings, the dry-out time of a rain sensor is typically different from the dry-out time of the soil.
-(Often, the sensor dries out much quicker.)
-In other words, your sensor may be ready to allow watering before your grass really needs it.*
+3) UF/IFAS researchers have found that although new or regularly maintained sensors can provide some water savings, the dry-out time of a rain sensor is typically different from the dry-out time of the soil.
+(Often, the sensor dries out much quicker than the soil.)
+In other words, your sensor may be ready to allow watering before your landscape really needs it.*

 WAIT A SEC… Did that say “new or regularly maintained rain sensors?”

 When was the last time YOU checked, maintained, or replaced (or even thought about) your rain sensor?

 I thought so…

 Takeaway message – If it’s raining buckets, simply switch your system to “OFF.”
 If you’re relying on the rain sensor to provide water savings, you should periodically check to make sure it’s still working.
 If it’s been up there for many years, you should consider replacing it.

 For even better water savings, consider upgrading to a soil moisture sensor.
 You can read all about soil moisture sensors in our previous 3-part series “Taking the guesswork out of watering the lawn.”
 LINKS: